Integralist/integralist.co.uk/content/page/resume.md

 <details>
  <summary>Details</summary>

+  ### 2024

+  - **What**: Built an interactive CLI prompt to generate OpenAPI schemas.
+    **Why**: Two reasons: the first was that developers were unfamiliar with OpenAPI and unsure how to write the schemas (the learning curve wasn't steep but substantial for busy devs), and second: we use our schemas for auto-generating API clients and so it was easy for developers to design schemas that would break the code-generation process or produce invalid client code.
+    **Impact**: Consistency in our OpenAPI schema design, which helped to improve the generated client code interface (so a much better developer experience) as well as reduced errors in the API clients overall.

   ### 2023

   - **What**: Implemented production ready Single-Sign On (SSO) implementation in [Fastly CLI](https://github.com/fastly/cli) using [PKCE](https://pragmaticwebsecurity.com/articles/oauthoidc/from-implicit-to-pkce.html) (Proof Key for Code Exchange) OAuth flow (this was a follow-up to an earlier POC which was completely rewritten along with a project wide refactor to better support the integration).